Start from an empty grid. Pick up ingredients and drop them in the lit slots, then hit Craft. Solve to build a streak, up to three hints per puzzle.

 | Shears | Two iron ingots stacked diagonally |

-In Endless mode, solving a recipe adds one to your streak, and the streak keeps growing as long as you keep solving them back to back.
-Use all six guesses without solving one and the streak resets to zero.
-Your current streak, best streak, and total solved are stored only on your device, so clearing your browser data clears them.
+In Fill and Rearrange, solving a recipe adds one to your streak, and the streak keeps growing as long as you keep solving recipes.
+Skipping a recipe resets the streak to zero.
+Each mode keeps its own best streak, stored only on your device, so clearing your browser data clears it.
 Free Play does not use a streak.

 Browse more Minecraft tools: